soufianechaghilWD/Amazon-clone/README.md

 # Amazon-clone
-Creating amazon clone using react.Js and Firebase
+Creating amazon clone using react.Js and deploying on Firebase .